2020 OCR - VIRTUAL WORLD SERIES RACE VI THE FINALS

 - We expect everyone to be polite, courteous and sportsmanlike.

-- Cheating or unruly behaviour, on-line or otherwise, may result in disqualification.
+- Cheating or unruly behavior, on-line or otherwise, may result in disqualification.

 - The World OCR Code of Conduct and Code of Ethics apply.